Adaptive, locally-linear models of complex dynamics: Surveying the space of models

 \section{Surveying the space of models}

 The application of locally-linear, adaptive segmentation generally results in a large set of linear dynamical systems (LDS) and we explore this space both through the eigenvalues of the coupling matrices and by model clustering through a novel, likelihood-based measure of similarity.
-The dynamical eigenvalues offer a direct measure of local oscillations and stability and their straightforward interpretation is an advantage of the approach.
+Despite a typically large number of models, the dynamical eigenvalues offer a direct measure of local oscillations and stability.
+Complex conjugate eigenvalues represent oscillations, with frequency $f=\rm{Im}(\lambda)/(2\pi)$.
+A negative real part implies stable damped dynamics along that mode, while a positive real part implies unstable exponentially growing trajectories.
+As the least stable eigenvalue approaches 0 the system becomes sensitive to external perturbations.
+At the bifurcation point, $\rm{Re}(\lambda)=0$, the susceptibility diverges and we enter a critical dynamical state \cite{Munoz2018,Magnasco2009a,Magnasco2009}.
+The full spectrum of eigenvalues across models thus provides not only information about oscillatory patterns but also stability and criticality.

 To cluster the models, we note that simply using the Euclidean metric is inappropriate, since the space of linear models is invariant under the action of the GL($n$) group \footnote{The action of $P \in \textrm{GL}(n)$ to the matrix of linear couplings $A$ results in new coupling matrix $PA$ that is very different according to the euclidean metric, while representing the same linear dynamics.
 Therefore, using the Euclidean distance is deeply misleading as two matrices that are distant in euclidean metric can represent the same linear dynamical system.}.
 Instead, we define dissimilarity as the loss in likelihood when two windows are modeled by a single linear model constructed fitting within the combination of windows.
 Given two windows, $X_a$ and $X_b$, we define the dissimilarity as $d_{a,b} = \Lambda_{c,a} + \Lambda_{c,b}$, where $\Lambda$ is the log-likelihood ratio and $c$ is the union of the windows $X_c=X_a\cup X_b$.
 We note that this measure is symmetric $d_{a,b}=d_{b,a}$, positive semi-definite $d_{a,b}\geq 0$ and does not require the windows to be the same size.
 If the dynamics in both windows are similar, then the combined model will still accurately fit each window.
 If not, then it will be far less likely to model the windows, resulting in a higher disparity between models.
 Once the dissimilarity is computed between all models we perform hierarchical clustering by combining models according to Ward's minimum variance criterion \cite{Ward1963}.